-At the Centre for Mindfulness Studies, we are committed to making mindfulness-based services available to everyone.
-This is at the heart of the work we do.
-With more than 20 social service agencies and 7 healthcare partners, we bring mindfulness into communities across the city of Toronto and beyond.
+At the Centre for Mindfulness Studies, we are committed to making mindfulness-based therapy more accessible for the disadvantaged and the marginalized.
+This is at the heart of what we do.
+Working with more than 20 social service agencies and 7 healthcare partners, we bring mindfulness into marginalized communities across the city of Toronto and beyond.

 We aim to empower people to take control of their own mental health and well-being through mindfulness-based interventions.
 Our therapy programs give people the tools and skills to cope with their own emotional challenges.
 By working with groups, we also help our participants develop a sense of connection to a larger community.
 Our services are accessible and designed to meet the specific needs and circumstances of the populations we serve.